samsond/samsond.github.io/_posts/2025-2-29-from-alert-to-actions.md

     ![Prometheus Alerts Firing](/assets/img/prometheus-firing-alert.png)
     In this screenshot, Prometheus has detected more than 3 errors in the last minute and has fired the alert.

-4. Check Slack Notifications
-Finally, verify that a notification appears in your designated Slack channel (e.g., **#alert-channel**).
+4. Finally, verify that a notification appears in your designated Slack channel (e.g., **#alert-channel**).
 Alertmanager will send a message according to the configuration in your **alertmanager.yml**.

 Once you’ve confirmed that the alert fires in Prometheus and the Slack notification is delivered, your automated alerting system is working as intended!